 A sought-after teacher, she has given master classes at renowned institutions, including the Curtis Institute of Music, the Royal Academy of Music in London, and the Shanghai Conservatory.
 She has also given lectures and presentations at festivals and venues throughout the world.
 Her students have won international and national first prizes, published significant editions and articles, founded innovative ensembles, achieved distinction in various fields, lead some of the largest secondary school harp programs in the US, and have been appointed to faculty and principal orchestra positions worldwide.
 She is a recipient of the Campus 2014 Award for Excellence in Graduate and Professional Teaching.

 Currently serving on the Board of the World Harp Congress and previously on the Board of the AHS, she has received the 2015 College of Fine and Applied Arts Faculty Award for Excellence in Service in Illinois.
-She also is a 2013-2014 Fellow in the Committee on Institutional Cooperation (now Big Ten Alliance) Academic Leadership Program.
+She also is a 2013-2014 Fellow in the Committee on Institutional Cooperation (now Big Ten Academic Alliance) Academic Leadership Program.
 She has served as Associate Director of Faculty Affairs and Chair of the Strings Division in the Illinois School of Music.